TimRobinson1/CV/README.md

 - Leaving Certificate qualifications (Irish A-level equivalent), for a total of eight subjects.
 - Involved in various school community outreach programs, including taking part in an aid-related trip to a sister school in Kenya, Bombi Primary School, in 2011.
-- Prefect and active member of the school committee.

 ## Experience